fnalways/terminus-docs/docs/manual/get-started/create-terminus-name.md

 To install and activate Terminus as an administrator:
 - [Install Terminus](./install-terminus.md)

-If your team already has Terminus and you're joining as a member:
+If your team already has Terminus, and you're joining as a member:
 - [Activate Terminus](./activate-terminus.md)